 - First Impressions

-- Choosing the paper type - Weight
+- Choosing the weight of you paper type

-- Choosing the paper type - Finish
+- Choosing the finish of your paper type

-- How to print your business cards
+- How/where to print your business cards

 Think about the kind of design you’re going to display on your business card: is it heavy on graphics or will it mainly just be text?
 Will it be one-sided or will you have a design on both sides?
 Is it a standard business card shape, or are you aiming for something a little more creative?